SathvikPN/flowrite/README.md

 - learn about PRAGMA statements. got db lock error which resolved using db context.
 - pagination and offset when huge number of posts are saved.

+# SQLite Database Files Explained

+- **flowrite.db**
+  This is the main SQLite database file.
+It stores all your tables, data, and schema.

+- **flowrite.db-wal**
+  This is the Write-Ahead Log (WAL) file.
+When SQLite is in WAL mode, all changes are first written to this file for better concurrency and performance.
+The changes are later merged into the main database file.

+- **flowrite.db-shm**
+  This is the shared memory file used by SQLite in WAL mode.
+It helps coordinate access and caching between different database connections.

+**Summary:**
+- `flowrite.db` — main database
+- `flowrite.db-wal` — recent changes (write-ahead log)
+- `flowrite.db-shm` — shared memory for coordination

+You should keep all three files together for the database to work correctly in WAL mode.